Kitten diarrhoea giving you a headache? Let's look into solutions

 I want to try Untamed—what should I do?

 Untamed delivers your kitten’s favourite food right to your doorstep.
-Follow these steps to receive our specialties for felines within four days:
+Follow these steps to receive our specialties for felines in no time:

-We offer free delivery to all our customers.
-You don’t have to worry about timing because we will replenish your stock on the same date every month, so your kitty won’t have to experiment with different foods.
+We offer free shipping of cat food for online orders.
+You don’t have to worry about placing orders repeatedly if you use our cat food subscription service—we will replenish your stock on the same date every month.
+With a reliable meal plan in place, your kitty won’t have to experiment with different foods.

 Keeping our environment safe for everyone is important for us, so we use only environmentally friendly packaging.

-You can cancel, postpone, or freeze your subscription anytime—your (and your feline’s) wish is our command!
+You can cancel, postpone, or change your delivery anytime—your (and your feline’s) wish is our command!